apache/mynewt-site/docs/os/modules/split/split.md

         __split_isr_vector_end = .;
 		...
 ```

 The split linker must ensure that it doesn't overwrite the BSS and DATA sections of the loader (they are both using RAM).
 Note, the two apps don't run at the same time, but the loader has global data that its libraries use.
 This cannot be overwritten by the application.
-An example linker section that accomplishes this.
+An example linker section that accomplishes this can be found in `/hw/bsp/nrf52dk/split-nrf52dk.ld`.
 When linking against the loader, the loader exports the following symbosl which can be used by the split app code:

 * `__HeapBase_loader`
 * `__bss_start___loader`